MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/mobile-offline-capabilities.md

 - **Offline search**: Available only for offline entities.
 User can only search one entity at a time.
 Only categorized search is supported in offline mode and not relevant search.

-- **Notes on the Timeline control**: Notes on the Timeline control is available in offline mode.
+- **Notes on the Timeline control**: Notes on the Timeline control are available in offline mode.
 You can take pictures, read notes, and add/remove attachments in offline mode.
   > [!NOTE]
   > The **Date** field is not available for mobile offline search.